Billy G. Mills: Democratic Party

 By a three-vote margin, Mills in 1966 was elected the first black chairman of the Democratic County Central Committee over fellow Councilman Tom Bradley, also an African American.
 After the vote, Mills called for the defeat of former movie star and television actor Ronald Reagan, who was running for governor as a Republican.

 Run for Congress

 Mills ran unsuccessfully for Congress in 1972, losing in the primary to Yvonne Brathwaite Burke.

 Superior Court

-On April 3, 1974, Governor Reagan appointed Mills to the Superior Court bench, effective immediately.
-Mills said he had never supported Reagan politically but had been "on friendly terms with him for years" and that Reagan had appointed him to the California Council on Criminal Justice in 1972.
-Mills did support President Richard M. Nixon during the 1972 campaign.
-Mills had been suggested for the Superior Court position by the black caucus in the California Legislature.
+On April 3, 1974, Governor Ronald Reagan appointed Mills to the Los Angeles Superior Court bench, effective immediately.
+Mills noted that while he had never supported Reagan politically, they had been on friendly terms for years, and Reagan had previously appointed him to the California Council on Criminal Justice in 1972.
+During the 1972 presidential campaign, Mills had supported Richard Nixon.
+His nomination to the court was notably suggested by the black caucus in the California Legislature.

+During his tenure on the bench, Mills presided over numerous high-profile cases in the family law and criminal departments.
+He served as a judge for over two decades, becoming a respected figure in the Los Angeles judicial system for his emphasis on legal education and mentorship.
+Following his retirement, he and his wife established the Dr. Rubye and Judge Billy G. Mills Scholarship at UCLA to support graduates of Los Angeles public schools pursuing careers in political science and law.
+He was eventually honored as "Judge of the Year" by the Beverly Hills Bar Association.